Albany Great Danes men's lacrosse: 2013 season

-The 2013 season opened with high expectations.
-Many in the media felt the team had the ability to go far in the NCAA Tournament.
-Those predictions grew further in the season opener at Syracuse.
-The Great Danes had never beaten The Orange, who were ranked #13 in the nation.
-However, UAlbany would knock them in double-overtime 16–15.
-It would be the first season opening loss for Syracuse since 1996.
-Anthony "Antdog" Ostrander played a key role in the win, shutting down JoJo Marasco, arguably Syracuse's best player, in double overtime to solidify the victory.
+In 2013, the Great Danes opened their season at Syracuse.
+They had never defeated The Orange, who were ranked #13 in the nation.
+UAlbany beat them in double-overtime 16–15.
+It was the first loss opening the season for Syracuse since 1996.

-After going 5–3 in their next eight games, the Great Danes would travel to Johns Hopkins.
-With the games being shown on national television (ESPNU), the Great Danes once again pulled off an upset.
-UAlbany, ranked #20 at the time, would defeat the #10 ranked Blue Jays 10–9.
-Freshman goalie Blaze Riorden had his best game of his short career, recording 20 saves.
+After going 5–3 in their next eight games, the Great Danes travelled to Johns Hopkins.
+The games were shown on national television (ESPNU).
+UAlbany, ranked #20 at the time and defeated the #10-ranked Blue Jays 10–9.
+Freshman goalie Blaze Riorden had 20 saves.

-The Great Danes would finish 4–1 to finish the season, 11–4 overall.
-UAlbany would go 5–0 in regular season America East play for the second time in program history.
-Amazingly, the Great Danes would go 9–2 on the road while only 3–2 at home.
-On May 4, after a five years without a title, the Great Danes would defeat UMBC 19–10 to win the America East Championship.
-However, the Great Danes would fall to Denver in the first round of the NCAA Tournament.
-Head Coach Scott Marr would record his 100th career win at UAlbany during the season.
+The Great Danes finished the season going 4–1 through their last 5, leading to an 11–4 overall.
+UAlbany went 5–0 in regular-season America East play for the second time in program history.
+The Great Danes went 9–2 on the road while only 3–2 at home.
+On May 4, after five years without a title, the Great Danes defeated UMBC 19–10 to win the America East Championship.
+However, the Great Danes lost to Denver in the first round of the NCAA Tournament.
+Head Coach Scott Marr recorded his 100th career win at UAlbany during the season.